 Now

-ULT

-21 Now agree with God and be at peace with him; in that way, good will come to you.

 Eliphaz uses this word to introduce something important he is about to say.

 instruction from his mouth

 Here "from his mouth" represents what God has spoken.
-Alternate translation: "the instruction that God has spoken" (See: Metonymy)
+Alternate translation: "the instruction that God has spoken" (See: Metonymy (p.1192)) (See: Metonymy (p.1192))

-ULT

-22 Receive, I beg you, instruction from his mouth; store up his words in your heart.

 store up his words

 God's words are compared to treasures that Job could keep in a storeroom.
-Alternate translation: "treasure his commands" (See: Idiom)
+Alternate translation: "treasure his commands" (See: Idiom (p.1174)) (See: Idiom (p.1174))

 your heart

 Here "heart" refers to Job's thoughts.
-Alternate translation: "your mind" (See: Metonymy)
+Alternate translation: "your mind" (See: Metonymy (p.1192)) (See: Metonymy (p.1192))

 Connecting Statement:

-you will be built up ULT 23 If you return to the Almighty, you will be built up, if you put unrighteousness far away from your tents.
-Eliphaz compares Job's restoration to the rebuilding of a house that has fallen.
-This can be stated in active form.
-Alternate translation: "he will heal you and make you prosper again" (See: Metaphor and Active or Passive) if you put unrighteousness far away from your tents Unrighteousness is pictured as a person who is living in Job's tent who must be removed.
-Alternate translation: "if you and everyone in your house stops sinning" (See: Metaphor) Lay your treasure down in the dust To lay a treasure in the dust is to treat it as unimportant.
-Alternate translation: "Consider your riches as unimportant as dust" (See: Idiom) ULT 24 Lay your treasure down in the dust, the gold of Ophir among the stones of the brooks, the gold of Ophir among the stones of the brooks To put gold in the stream is to treat it as no more valuable than stones.
-Alternate translation: "the gold of Ophir is as worthless as stones in a stream" (See: Idiom) Ophir This is the name of a region famous for its gold.
-(See: How to Translate Names) the Almighty will be your treasure, precious silver to you This means God will be more valuable to Job than any treasure.
-(See: Metaphor) ULT 25 and the Almighty will be your treasure, precious silver to you.
 Connecting Statement:

+Eliphaz continues speaking to Job.

+you will be built up Eliphaz compares Job's restoration to the rebuilding of a house that has fallen.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "he will heal you and make you prosper again" (See: [[rc:///ta/man/translate/figs-metaphor]] and [[rc:///ta/man/translate/figs-activepassive]]) (See: Metaphor (p.1186)) if you put unrighteousness far away from your tents Unrighteousness is pictured as a person who is living in Job's tent who must be removed.
+Alternate translation: "if you and everyone in your house stops sinning" (See: Metaphor (p.1186)) (See: Metaphor (p.1186)) Lay your treasure down in the dust To lay a treasure in the dust is to treat it as unimportant.
+Alternate translation: "Consider your riches as unimportant as dust" (See: Idiom (p.1174)) (See: Idiom (p.1174)) the gold of Ophir among the stones of the brooks To put gold in the stream is to treat it as no more valuable than stones.
+Alternate translation: "the gold of Ophir is as worthless as stones in a stream" (See: Idiom (p.1174)) (See: Idiom (p.1174)) Ophir This is the name of a region famous for its gold.
+(See: How to Translate Names (p.1163)) (See: How to Translate Names (p.1163)) the Almighty will be your treasure, precious silver to you This means God will be more valuable to Job than any treasure.
+(See: Metaphor (p.1186)) (See: Metaphor (p.1186)) Connecting Statement: Connecting Statement: Eliphaz continues speaking to Job.

 you will lift up your face to God

-ULT

-26 For then you will take pleasure in the Almighty; you will lift up your face to

 This means Job will no longer be ashamed but will trust in God.
-Alternate translation: "you will be able to approach God confidently" (See: Idiom)
+Alternate translation: "you will be able to approach God confidently" (See: Idiom (p.1174)) (See: Idiom (p.1174))

 (There are no notes for this verse.)

-ULT

-27 You will make your prayer to him, and he will hear you; you will pay your vows to him.

 it will be confirmed for you

-This can be stated in active form.
-Alternate translation: "God will cause you to succeed" (See: Active or Passive)
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "God will cause you to succeed" (See: Active or Passive (p.1125)) (See: Active or Passive (p.1125))

-ULT

-28 You will also decree anything, and it will be confirmed for you; light will shine on your paths.

 light will shine on your paths

 God's blessing is compared to a light on all of Job's paths.
-Alternate translation: "it will be like a light shining on the road in front of you" (See: Metaphor)
+Alternate translation: "it will be like a light shining on the road in front of you" (See: Metaphor (p.1186))

+Connecting Statement:

 Connecting Statement:

 This concludes Eliphaz's speech to Job.